arielm/chronotext-playground/Sketches/TestBed2/README.md

 **Prerequisites**
 - OSX 10.9.5 (other versions may work)
-- XCode 6.1.1
+- XCode 6.1.1 (newer versions should work)
-- An entry named `CINDER_PATH_CHR` pointing to the Cinder folder must be defined in *XCode/Preferences/Locations/Source Trees*.
+- An entry named `CINDER_PATH_CHR` pointing to the Cinder folder must be defined via the *XCode / Preferences / Locations / Source Trees* menu.

 ---